-The 2020 Annual Meeting of Stockholders, or the 2020 Annual Meeting, of Ardelyx, Inc., a Delaware corporation, or the Company, will be held on June 9, 2020 at 8:30 a.m.
+The 2021 Annual Meeting of Stockholders, or the 2021 Annual Meeting, of Ardelyx, Inc., a Delaware corporation, or the Company, will be held on June 16, 2021 at 8:30 a.m.
 Pacific Time.
-The 2020 Annual Meeting will be held entirely online due to the emerging public health impact of the coronavirus outbreak (COVID-19) and to support the health and well-being of our employees, stockholders and partners.
-You will be able to attend and participate in the 2020 Annual Meeting online.
-In order to participate online you will need to register at register.proxypush.com/ARDX.
-Once registered, you will be able to attend the meeting online where you will be able to listen to the meeting live and vote.
-The 2020 Annual Meeting will be held for the following purposes:
+The 2021 Annual Meeting will be held entirely online due to the ongoing public health impact of the coronavirus outbreak (COVID-19) and to support the health and well-being of our employees, stockholders and partners.
+You will be able to attend the meeting online where you will be able to listen to the meeting live and vote.
+The 2021 Annual Meeting will be held for the following purposes:

-- To elect three Class III directors to hold office until the 2023 Annual Meeting of Stockholders and until their successors are elected and qualified; - 2.
-To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020; - 3.
-To approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in the proxy statement accompanying this notice pursuant to the compensation disclosure rules of the Securities and Exchange Commission ("Say-on-Pay"); - 4.
-To approve, on a non-binding, advisory basis, whether a Say-on-Pay vote should occur every one (1) year, every two (2) years or every three (3) years; and - 5.
-To transact such other business as may properly come before the 2020 Annual Meeting or any adjournment or postponement thereof.
+- 1. To elect three Class I directors to hold office until the 2024 Annual Meeting of Stockholders and until their successors are elected and qualified; - 2.
+To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2021; - 3.
+To approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in the proxy statement accompanying this notice pursuant to the compensation disclosure rules of the Securities and Exchange Commission ("Say-on-Pay"); and - 4.
+To transact such other business as may properly come before the 2021 Annual Meeting or any adjournment or postponement thereof.

 The foregoing items of business are more fully described in the proxy statement accompanying this Notice of Annual Meeting of Stockholders.
-Only stockholders who owned the Company's common stock at the close of business on April 15, 2020 may vote at the 2020 Annual Meeting or any adjournments that take place.
+Only stockholders who owned the Company's common stock at the close of business on April 20, 2021 may vote at the 2021 Annual Meeting or any adjournments that take place.

 We have elected to provide our proxy materials to our stockholders over the internet as permitted by the rules of the U.S. Securities and Exchange Commission.
-As a result, we are mailing most of our stockholders a paper copy of the Notice of Internet Availability of Proxy Materials, or the Notice, but not a paper copy of our proxy statement and our 2019 Annual Report to Stockholders.
+As a result, we are mailing most of our stockholders a paper copy of the Notice of Internet Availability of Proxy Materials, or the Notice, but not a paper copy of our proxy statement and our 2020 Annual Report to Stockholders.
 This process allows us to provide our proxy materials to our stockholders in a timelier and more readily accessible manner, while reducing the environmental impact and lowering the costs of printing and distributing our proxy materials.
 The Notice contains instructions on how to access those documents over the internet.
-The Notice also contains instructions on how to request a paper copy of our proxy materials, including this proxy statement, our 2019 Annual Report to Stockholders and a form of proxy card or voting instruction card.
+The Notice also contains instructions on how to request a paper copy of our proxy materials, including this proxy statement, our 2020 Annual Report to Stockholders and a form of proxy card or voting instruction card.
 All stockholders who have previously requested a paper copy of our proxy materials will continue to receive a paper copy of the proxy materials by mail.

-You are cordially invited to attend the virtual 2020 Annual Meeting online.
-Whether or not you plan to attend the 2020 Annual Meeting online, please vote as soon as possible.
+You are cordially invited to attend the virtual 2021 Annual Meeting online via live audio-only webcast at www.virtualshareholdermeeting.com/ARDX2021.
+Whether or not you plan to attend the 2021 Annual Meeting online, please vote as soon as possible.
 You may vote over the internet or by a toll-free telephone number.
 If, however, you requested to receive paper proxy materials, then you may also vote by mailing a complete, signed and dated proxy card or voting instruction card in the envelope provided.
-Please note that any stockholder attending the 2020 Annual Meeting may vote online at the 2020 Annual Meeting, even if the stockholder has already voted over the internet or by phone or returned a proxy card or voting instruction card by mail.
+Please note that any stockholder attending the 2021 Annual Meeting may vote online at the 2021 Annual Meeting, even if the stockholder has already voted over the internet or by phone or returned a proxy card or voting instruction card by mail.